paulgillpc/Machine-Learning-HM/README.md

 # Machine-Learning-HM
 An evaluation of several machine learning models to predict credit risk for peer to peer lending services (resampling and ensemble learning)
+## Background
+Mortgages, student and auto loans, and debt consolidation are just a few examples of credit and loans that people seek online.
+Peer-to-peer lending services such as Loans Canada and Mogo let investors loan people money without using a bank.
+However, because investors always want to mitigate risk, a client has asked that you help them predict credit risk with machine learning techniques.
+In this assignment I built and evaluated several machine learning models to predict credit risk using data you'd typically see from peer-to-peer lending services.
+Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), so I employed different techniques for training and evaluating models with imbalanced classes.
+I used the imbalanced-learn and Scikit-learn libraries to build and evaluate models using resampling and ensemble learning techniques.